One of the most frequently asked questions we hear is, “Why are there all these fines in your feed and how do I get my chickens to eat it?”

 • Stir or shake the fermenting feed mixture once a day.

-• Mixing prior to feeding is important as fermented feed will naturally settle with fines at the top and heavier ingredients, like oyster shell, at the bottom.
+• Mixing prior to feeding is important as fermented feed will naturally settle with fines at the top and heavier ingredients at the bottom.

-• Ground mash feed, like Naturally Free Organic Starter, will absorb more water than a whole grain mash product and may involve more trial and error to get the best results.
+• Feed with cracked grains, like Naturally Free Organic Starter, will absorb more water than a whole grain mash product and may involve more trial and error to get the best results.

 • Don’t worry – the couple of days it takes to lacto-ferment the feed will not lead to intoxicated chickens!
 Lactic acid fermentation is not the same as alcoholic fermentation.